FranckLab/SerialTrack/README.md

 ### SerialTrack: ScalE and Rotation Invariant Augmented Lagrangian Particle Tracking

 This repositry contains the Matlab m-files to run our SerialTrack particle tracking algorithm.
 This code package includes both 2D and 3D particle trackings to track their full-field 2D and 3D displacement fields, respectively.
-More details can be found in our SerialTrack paper (***Link to be updated***).
+More details can be found in our SerialTrack paper (https://doi.org/10.48550/arXiv.2203.12573).

 ### Important pages
 * [Download latest version v1.0!](https://github.com/FranckLab/SerialTrack/releases)